Hillsborough was a

 school.
 70

 1893: Has done fairly good work.
-Very fair year, though not
+Very fair year,

 so good as I would have expected from the manifest interest she